 'TikTok brain' may be coming for your kid's attention span

-What happens to kids' brains when they binge TikTok's endless stream of bite-sized videos?
+What happens to kids' brains when they binge bite-sized videos?

 The platform hosts an endless stream of bite-size videos, delivering entertaining content in as little as 15 seconds.
-Young people who binge-watch short-form content like TikTok or Instagram Reels find it harder "to participate in activities that don't offer instant gratification," Julie Jargon wrote in The Wall Street Journal, an effect she called "TikTok brain."
+Young people who binge-watch short-form content like TikTok or Instagram Reels find it harder "to participate in activities that don't offer instant gratification," Julie Jargon said at The Wall Street Journal, an effect she called "TikTok brain."

 What happens to our brains when we get hooked on short-form videos?

-The pursuit of a reaction in the reward system in your brain drives endless scrolling through TikTok videos.
-The platform is a "dopamine machine," John Hutton, a pediatrician and director of the Reading & Literacy Discovery Center at Cincinnati Children's Hospital, told Jargon.
+The pursuit of a reaction in the reward system in your brain is what drives endless scrolling through TikTok videos.
+The platform is a "dopamine machine," John Hutton, a pediatrician and director of the Reading & Literacy Discovery Center at Cincinnati Children's Hospital, said to Jargon.
 Dopamine is a neurotransmitter that the brain releases when it expects a reward.
-"A flood of dopamine reinforces cravings for something enjoyable, whether it's a tasty meal, a drug or a funny TikTok video," Jargon explained in the Journal.
+"A flood of dopamine reinforces cravings for something enjoyable, whether it's a tasty meal, a drug or a funny TikTok video," Jargon said in another piece for the Journal.

 Subscribe to The Week